Medically reviewed by Kristin Hall, FNP

 The study was also supported by the company’s head of quality assurance and governmental affairs, which means that there may be a level of bias in the study’s results.

 Beyond this study, Capillus has attracted some attention from the National Advertising Division (NAD) of the Better Business Bureau for its somewhat aggressive marketing practices.

 Since reliable information on the products sold by Capillus is hard to come by, it’s difficult to say whether or not they’re truly effective at stopping and reversing hair loss caused by male pattern baldness.

-A variety of bands, combs, helmets and other products containing lasers are often marketed as hair regrowth treatments.
+A variety of bands, combs, helmets and other products containing lasers are often marketed as hair regrowth treatments for home use.
 Many of these products claim to produce superior results to other hair loss treatments in a convenient, easy-to-use form.

 In general, the scientific evidence to support the marketing claims made about these products is mixed.

-Some, such as the HairMax Lasercomb®, are supported by scientific evidence, such as a 2014 study that found a modest but statistically significant difference in terminal hair density between people who used the Lasercomb and people who used a sham device.
+Some, such as the HairMax Lasercomb®, are supported by scientific evidence, such as a 2014 study published in the journal, American Journal of Clinical Dermatology, that found a modest but statistically significant difference in terminal hair density between people who used the Lasercomb and people who used a sham device.